huixie90/cpp_papers/concat.lwg.feedback.md

 [Done] instead of ranges::size this should be ranges::distance and we don't need the static_cast.
-[Done] all the steps need to cast to that iterator's difference_type [Done] al the steps need to be cast to range::diffence_type
+[Done] all the steps need to cast to that iterator's difference_type [Done] al the steps need to be cast to range::diffence_type [Done] the use of maybe-const on the requirement of the constructor: I think we removed them elsewhere as we Const is true

 # Todos